iabarcen/2020-sensor-miniproject/Report.md

 <p align="center">
   <img src="./images/timeIntervals.PNG" width="40%"/>
 </p>
-The probability density function of time intervals mimics log-normal distribution.
-Log-normal distribution is a continuous probability distribution of a random variable whose logarithm is normally distributed.
-It is often used when modeling stock prices and semiconductor lifetime.
+The probability density function of time intervals mimics Erlang distribution.
+The Erlang distribution is a two-parameter family of continuous probability distributions with nonnegative x.
+The two parameters are:

+- k, a positive integer that determines the "shape";
+- λ, a positive real numbeer that determines the "rate".

+It's often used today to model waiting times in queueing systems and in the field of stochastic processes.

 <p align="center">
   <img src="./images/lognormal.jpg" width="50%"/>
   <img src="./images/Task2image.PNG" width="80%"/>